CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

 #### Introduction

-While the impacts of foreign investment by Western developers in Asian countries are often studied and critiqued, less attention is given to the impacts of development in Asian countries by foreign Asian developers, or ‘Asia-to-Asia development'.
-This project aims to examine the motivations and impacts of Asia-to-Asia development.
-Local governments tend to perceive foreign Asian developers to have better regional knowledge and contextualized economic growth strategies that they are able to replicate in their own cities.
-As compared to Western developers, these Asia-to-Asia development practices are thought to be benign.
-This study aims to investigate if they are true to what they are purported to be.
+In post-colonial and de-colonial studies, Western-led developments in Asia have been studied and critiqued extensively.
+However, less attention has been given to developments led by foreign Asian developers in Asian countries, or ‘Asia-to-Asia development’, especially using neo-colonial and neoliberal analytical frameworks.
+In less developed regions in Asia, local governments perceive developers from more developed Asian countries to have better regional knowledge and contextualized economic growth strategies that they can replicate in their own cities.
+As compared to Western developers, these Asia-to-Asia development practices are thought to be not only more benign, but also more attainable.
+This study draws on four case studies to investigate if Asia-to-Asia developments are truly beneficial to local stakeholders, and argue for further critical research into this under-researched field.

-The projects in discussion center on the involvement of significant foreign direct investment and foreign developers on projects such as industrial parks, special economic zones, new city developments, and tech parks that range from 29-17,000 hectares in size.
-By analyzing four case studies in four countries, each with different land use types and scales, we seek to understand the temporal land use changes and impacts of Asia-to-Asia development on local urban residents and the surrounding land.
+This study draws on two theoretical frameworks for analysis.
+In Foreign Direct Investment and Development, Theodore Moran (1998) classifies the dynamic between foreign direct investment and development as either “benign” or “malign”.
+The benign dynamic is supposed to break the cycle of poverty and inequality by improving productivity, local revenue, and community development, which leads to higher economic growth (p.
+19).
+Meanwhile, the malign model emphasizes the possibility of foreign entities enjoying the imperfect domestic market to extract more profits, driving domestic producers out of business and draining the local capital of the host country instead of closing the inequality gap (p.
+20).

+In Neo-Colonialism and the Poverty of ‘Development’ in Africa (2018), Langan argues that foreign intervention in Africa is a neo-colonial phenomena.
+These interventions come in both aid and development, and are legitimized as part of a “virtuous endeavor” to bring about economic development to local contexts.
+However, these interventions tend to bring about negative effects such as exacerbating existing conditions of ill-being and poverty.
+Hagmann & Reyntjens’s Aid and Authoritarianism in Africa: Development without Democracy (2016) further extends Langan’s argument that foreign intervention tends to work in tandem with authoritarian one-party state, which further strengthens the regime at the expense of local populations who typically get dispossessed.

+This project aims to examine the impacts of Asia-to-Asia development.
+Key conflicts identified across the four case studies examine the power dynamics between local stakeholders and foreign developers, and the role of the state in furthering foreign interests.

 ![AsiaMap](/conflict_urbanism_sp2024/images/AsiaDev/Asiajpg.png)